daveskura/postgresdave/QuickStart.md

 ### test your database connection on the commandline
 py -m postgresdave_package.postgresdave

+You will be prompted for a password if there is not one saved locally.
+You can type in the password when prompted for the test connect and decide to either save the password locally or not using the prompts.

 ### If your postgres database is installed on your laptop/pc

 All the connection details will be defaulted, except password.
 Save the password locally once using the method savepwd().
 Calling this method once will cause a .pwd file to be created.
 After this you don't have to call the savepwd() method again unless the password changes.